 In this scenario, the product user will meet the usage criteria that will make them a Product Qualified Lead.
 Once a PQL is passed off to the sales team, their usage journey will need to be easily accessible to the salesperson.
 In addition, these types of qualified leads do not need a demo – they have already used and found value in the product.

 The challenge is that most companies do not have this usage data tracked inside their revenue engines.

 Most importantly, Lead-to-Cash will empower your sales teams to sell more and provide a better buying experience to new customers.

 Having all parties involved in the pricing negotiation process in a single place, easily customizing pricing structures, will remove burdensome tasks from people in your company that could better use that time to help the company grow.

 With Lead-to-Cash, you will be able to break down the barriers between organizations within your company more effectively, increasing sales velocity while giving greater visibility over the entire process to your internal teams.

 You will be able to identify the friction points at every stage and optimize them to increase revenue.

 What to Look for When Choosing a Lead-to-Cash Solution

 When looking for the tools needed to have an optimal Lead-to-Cash pipeline, you will need:

-A “Pay as you go” model, where customers are charged more the more they use the product, requires tools in place to connect product usage data with your revenue engine.
+A "Pay as you go" model, where customers are charged more when they use the product, requires tools to connect product usage data with your revenue engine.